pchaganti/gx-NoA/README.md

 ## Vision & Long-Term Roadmap: Training a World Language Model

 Every local-deepthink run generates a complete, structured trace of a multi-agent collaborative process—a dataset capturing the evolution of thought.
+With the new export feature, these QNN JSON files can now be collected.
 We see this as **powerful, multi-dimensional data for training next-generation reasoning models.**

 Our ultimate objective is to use this data to train a true **"World Language Model" (WLM)**.
 A WLM would move beyond predicting the next token to understanding the fundamental patterns of collaboration, critique, and collective intelligence.
 The exciting possibility is that fine-tuning a model on thousands of these QNN logs might make static system prompts obsolete, as the trained LLM would learn to implicitly figure them out and dynamically switch its reasoning process on the fly.